sourcegraph/about/handbook/people-ops/onboarding/general_onboarding.md

 - **[GitHub](https://github.com/sourcegraph/)**: Access our code and our handbook.
 - **[Lattice](https://sourcegraph.latticehq.com/)**: Access our [teammate feedback cycles](../review-cycles.md) (takes place every quarter– Noemi will send out details).
 - **[1Password](https://1password.com/)**: Access shared team passwords and store your own passwords.
-- **[Expensify](https://www.expensify.com/signin):** Submit receipts for any work related expenses for reimbursement.
-Expensify will be linked to your Sourcegraph email.
 - **[Zoom](https://zoom.us/signin):** Set up your Zoom account and [recommended settings](../../communication.md#video-calls).
 - **[Jamf Now](https://sourcegraph.jamfcloud.md.com)**: Enroll your device in our MDM (ask Noemi for your access code).
 - It might not be immediately necessary, but if you ever need to click a HubSpot link just ask for access in #sales.